ptronico/dictapi/README.md

 # dictapi

-This application implements a very simple English-Spanish backend dictionary acessible over a HTTP REST JSON API.
+This application implements a very simple English-Spanish dictionary over a HTTP REST JSON API.

 The stack is based on Python3 (and Django) and the database used is Sqlite for simplicity.

+Author: Pedro Vasconcelos (ptronico@gmail.com)

 My assumptions:
  * A word may have more than one translation;
  * The amount of possible translations a word can have is only a few and does not need paginated listing;
+ * I decided do not return `201 Created` after creating a new translation because this resource has no URI in this tiny application;

 ----